apache/apisix/docs/en/latest/plugins/openwhisk.md

 ## Description

-This plugin is used to support integration with the [Apache OpenWhisk](https://openwhisk.apache.org) serverless platform and can be set up on a route in place of Upstream, which will take over the request and send it to the OpenWhisk API endpoint.
+The `openwhisk` plugin is used to support integration with the [Apache OpenWhisk](https://openwhisk.apache.org) serverless platform and can be set up on a route in place of Upstream, which will take over the request and send it to the OpenWhisk API endpoint.

 Users can call the OpenWhisk action via APISIX, pass the request parameters via JSON and get the response content.